velvetweatly/ChainWarden/samples/README.md

 | `bundle.pem`       | all six certs concatenated, in the order above                |

-`leaf-expired.pem` is already past its notAfter. `leaf-weak.pem` uses both a
+`leaf-expired.pem` is already past its notAfter. `leaf-weak.pem` uses both a 1024 bit RSA key and a SHA1 signature so the weak key and weak signature checks each have a target.
+The root and intermediate are ordinary healthy CA certificates.

+## How they were built